Ouranosinc/xclim/docs/installation.rst

 Creating a Conda environment
 ----------------------------

-To create a conda environment including all of `xclim`'s optional and development dependencies, run the following command from within your cloned repo:
+To create a conda environment including `xclim`'s dependencies and several optional libraries (notably: `clisops`, `eigen`, `eofs`, and `flox`) and development dependencies, run the following command from within your cloned repo:

 .. code-block:: console